Piarco International Airport: Squadrons at HMS Goshawk

 It was returned to civil control after the war ended.

 Modern day

-A major expansion of the airport, which included the construction of a new terminal building, and high-speed taxiways, was completed in 2001.
-The old airport building is currently used for cargo handling.
-Piarco International Airport is also the primary hub and operating base of Caribbean Airlines and was also the primary hub and operating base of the now defunct BWIA West Indies Airways and Air Caribbean.
-Briko Air Services and Aerial World Services operate a flight school at the airport.

-In 2006 the Airports Authority of Trinidad and Tobago commissioned a study for land use planning and urban development planning.
-All-Inclusive Project Development Services Limited was commissioned to conduct the study.
-The study was completed in October 2007 and approved by the Board.
-In 2011, work on the infrastructure of the North Aviation Business Park began.
-It was completed in 2013.

 In December 2019, the European Union awarded the Airports Authority of Trinidad and Tobago a grant of 1.5 million euros to finance the installation of a large-scale solar panel system at the Piarco International Airport, where ground-mounted solar panels will be installed with an annual generation capacity of 1,443,830 kWh and potentially avoid 1,010 metric tons of emissions annually.

-In 2021, 2022, and 2023 Piarco International Airport was rated the best airport in the Caribbean by Skytrax, winning the honor over three consecutive years.
+From 2021 to 2023, Piarco International Airport was rated the best airport in the Caribbean by Skytrax, winning the honor over three consecutive years.

 In 2021, it was also named third best in the Caribbean and Latin American regions.